-The Chief Executive Officer (CEO) has the overall responsibility for operational risk management and internal control.
-All employees have an individual responsibility to report operational risks and incidents, and to execute necessary risk mitigation activities as needed or requested.
-NBIM shall have a central operational risk function that shall support operational risk related activities and monitor the NBIM wide operational risk picture, including incidents and internal control activities.
+The CEO NBIM has the overall responsibility for operational risk management and internal control.
+All personnel have an individual responsibility to report operational risks and incidents.
+NBIM shall have a second-line operational risk function to advise and assist the organisation in the management of operational risk.
+The second-line risk function shall maintain an NBIM wide operational risk picture.

 Risk identification and assessment

 - Operational risks shall be identified and regularly assessed.
 Each operational risk shall be assigned an owner.

 - Identified risks shall be assessed in inherent and current state with the current state reflecting the assessment of implemented risk mitigating measures.